Climate sensitivity

 Diagram of factors that determine climate sensitivity.
 After increasing levels, there is an initial warming.
 This warming gets amplified by the net effect of climate feedbacks.

-Climate sensitivity is a key measure in climate science and describes how much Earth's surface will warm for a doubling in the atmospheric carbon dioxide concentration.
+Climate sensitivity is a key measure in climate science and describes how much Earth's surface will warm in response to a doubling of the atmospheric carbon dioxide concentration.
 Its formal definition is: "The change in the surface temperature in response to a change in the atmospheric carbon dioxide (CO_{2}) concentration or other radiative forcing."
 This concept helps scientists understand the extent and magnitude of the effects of climate change.